wenleicao/wenleicao.github.io/_posts/2017-03-11-Observe-SAP-Data-Service-CDC-Behavior-Using-Table-Comparison.md

 In the real life, things are not always simple as that.
 Let us say, the same customer show multiple times in the incoming data.
 For e.g., Kevin has to move twice because he did not pay the rent.
 Mary is new customer, she also moved twice.
 Their names show twice in the table.
 How table comparison transform handles that?
 <img src="/images/blog5/cdc_2.PNG" >

-this is happened after I ran the data service job.
+This is happened after I ran the data service job.
 <img src="/images/blog5/cdc_2_after.PNG" >

 Kevin only get updated once, but it is not latest address.
 Mary has been inserted twice.
 This is not correct.